Last updated on January 27, 2026

 Budget Options

 Most of the expensive cards in this deck are the ones that I added to the precon.
 The most expensive are Cavern of Souls and The Ozolith.
-There are a lot of other lands in this deck that do similar things to Cavern of Souls, so you could always cut it and replace it with either another dual land or even just a basic.
+There are a lot of other lands in this deck that do similar things to Cavern of Souls, so you could always cut it and replace it with either another dual land or a basic land.

-The Ozolith is a little harder to replace, but if you want another way to stop your counters from going to waste you can always use Simic Ascendancy.
-This alternate wincon isn’t quite as handy as The Ozolith but it can still be a good payoff for counters.
+The Ozolith is a little harder to replace, but if you want another way to save some counters from going to waste you can use Nesting Grounds.
+Simic Ascendancy as an alternate wincon isn’t quite as handy as The Ozolith but it is still a good payoff for counters.
 Better, it comes in the precon, so you won’t have to pay anything extra for it.
 Just don’t replace it.

 Other Builds